≡ Menu

 (click image to enlarge)

-* Starting Q2 2020, the mobile service fleet total has included mobile service vehicles dedicated to tyre repair, and results before Q2 2020 have NOT been adjusted to reflect this change.
+* Starting in 2020, Tesla’s mobile service fleet total has included mobile service vehicles dedicated to tyre repair, and results before 2020 have NOT been adjusted to reflect this change.

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-The definition of mobile service fleet is available here: mobile service fleet.
+The definition of Tesla’s mobile service fleet is available here: mobile service fleet.

-Tesla launched the mobile service fleet to create the best car ownership experience for its customers.
-The biggest advantage of the mobile service fleet is that Tesla’s customers are not required to come to Tesla service centers to service their vehicles.
+Tesla launched the mobile service fleet to provide the best car ownership experience for its customers.
+The biggest advantage of this fleet is that Tesla’s customers no longer need to visit service centers for vehicle maintenance.

-In North America alone, mobile service is now completing a substantial number of all service jobs, allowing its customers never to leave their homes or offices to get their cars serviced.
+In North America alone, the mobile service fleet completes a substantial number of service jobs, allowing customers to have their cars serviced without leaving their homes or offices.

-According to Tesla, the mobile service fleet has achieved excellent customer satisfaction because of its convenience and lower service cost than its service centers.
+Tesla claims that this service has achieved excellent customer satisfaction due to its convenience and lower costs compared to traditional service centers.

-Tesla will continue to increase its service capacity, especially during the period of Model 3 and Model Y ramp up.
+Tesla plans to continue increasing its service capacity, especially during the ramp-up period of the Model 3 and Model Y.

-As the chart above shows, Tesla’s mobile service fleet total has increased tremendously from only 100 vehicles in 2Q17 to over 1,900 vehicles as of 2023 4Q, representing an average growth rate of roughly 22% in 2023.
+The chart above illustrates that Tesla’s mobile service fleet has grown tremendously, from only 230 vehicles in fiscal year 2017 to over 1,900 vehicles by the end of fiscal year 2024.
+This represents an average growth rate of roughly 15% over the past three years.

-Similarly, the high number of Tesla’s mobile service fleet indicates a high barrier of entry for other EV companies and a distinctive competitive advantage for Tesla.
+The extensive number of Tesla’s mobile service vehicles indicates a high barrier of entry for other electric vehicle (EV) companies, granting Tesla a distinctive competitive advantage.

 Back To Table Of Contents